 - The candidate’s support for spending sufficient to maintain a modern and capable civil aviation infrastructure, U.S. military and intelligence community, and a healthy industrial base for both;

-- The candidate’s support for Raytheon Technologies programs, products and services and the Company’s mission domestically or internationally.
+- The candidate’s support for Raytheon Technologies programs, products and services and the Company’s mission domestically or internationally; and

 Expenditures on public communications in support of political campaigns and ballot measures

-Raytheon Technologies does not spend Company funds on communications to the general public in support of political campaigns or ballot initiatives.
-This was also the case for UTC and RTN.
+RTX does not spend Company funds on communications to the general public in support of political campaigns or ballot initiatives.
 In the event that the Company makes any expenditures from Company funds in support of political campaigns or ballot initiatives in the future, it would disclose such expenditures.

 Direct corporate political contributions

-Raytheon Technologies does not generally make any contributions from Company funds to any federal, state or local candidate or party committee.
-This is consistent with the past practices of both UTC and RTN.
+RTX does not generally make contributions from Company funds to federal, state or local candidates or party committees.
 As a matter of policy, no political contribution from Company funds may be offered or made without the prior approval of the Senior Vice President, Global Government Relations, and the Executive Vice President and General Counsel.
 The review and approval process is designed to ensure compliance with relevant laws, the Raytheon Technologies Code of Conduct and other Company policies.
 In the event that the Company chooses to make any direct political contributions from Company funds in the future, it would disclose such contributions.

 Section 527 and Section 501(c)(4) activity

 Pursuant to policy, the Company is permitted to make administrative expenditures in support of RAYPAC, and to contribute to organizations formed under IRC Sections 527 and 501(c)(4).
-Consistent with past UTC practice, Raytheon Technologies may make contributions to the Democratic and Republican Governors Associations for membership dues and to federal and state inaugural committees (typically 501(c)(4) organizations to help defray the costs of public events (e.g., inaugural events).
+RTX may make contributions to the Democratic and Republican Governors Associations for membership dues and to federal and state inaugural committees (typically 501(c)(4) organizations to help defray the costs of public events (e.g., inaugural events)).

-In the ordinary course of business, Raytheon Technologies participates in certain trade associations.
-Membership in trade associations can provide a number of benefits including: facilitating the Company's ability to stay abreast of technical issues and emerging industry standards; providing educational opportunities for employees; reporting on trends relevant to the Company’s business; and engaging in public advocacy and education on behalf of the membership.
+In the ordinary course of business, RTX participates in and pays membership dues to certain trade associations.
+Membership in trade associations can provide a number of benefits including: facilitating the Company's ability to stay abreast of technical issues and emerging industry standards; providing educational opportunities for employees; supporting workforce development initiatives; reporting on trends relevant to the Company’s business; and engaging in public advocacy and education on behalf of the membership.
 Some trade associations utilize a portion of membership dues for non-deductible lobbying regarding issues of common concern to members.
 Under IRC Section 6033(e)(1), trade associations are required to inform contributors of the portion of annual dues, if any, attributable to lobbying expenses.
 Generally, RTX does not make payments to trade associations or other tax-exempt organizations that are designated for political purposes.
 In the event that the Company makes such a payment in the future, it would disclose that information.

-A listing of any 501(c)(4), (501(c)(6), and Section 527 associations to which UTC or RTN paid dues or made contributions of $10,000 or more in 2019 and any such associations to which UTC, RTN, or RTX paid dues or made contributions of $10,000 or more in 2020, and the portion of such payments, if any, not deductible under IRC Section 162(e)(1), are set forth in the Association Payment Listings.
+A listing of any 501(c)(4), 501(c)(6), and Section 527 associations to which RTX paid dues or made contributions of $10,000 or more in 2021 and any such associations to which UTC, RTN, or RTX paid dues or made contributions of $10,000 or more in 2020, and the portion of such payments, if any, not deductible under IRC Section 162(e)(1), are set forth in the Association Payment Listings.

 - Compliance with federal laws relating to lobbying, including complete and accurate reporting of lobbying activities under the Lobbying Disclosure Act (LDA);